elescj/projects/016-aws-demos/README.md

 - [Summary](#-summary)

 ## 🧠 Overview
-This project demonstrates a Python application integrated with an AWS CodeBuild CI pipeline.
+This project demonstrates a set of Python application integrated with an AWS CodeBuild CI pipeline.
 The focus is on build automation, GitHub integration, and cost-aware cloud usage.

 - CI/CD Pipeline Deployment
-- CloudWatch
+- CloudWatch on EC2 instance

 ## 📊 CI/CD Pipeline Walkthrough